The campanile of Florence cathedral (Duomo) is a Gothic masterpiece designed by Giotto and is often considered the most beautiful bell tower in Italy.

 The bell tower is open every day with long hours — usually around 8:30 to 19:00.

-Time-slot reservations are not required or usually possible but the queues at the bell tower are usually not long.
-Although access to the campanile is usually included in all duomo tickets, far fewer visitors climb the campanile than scaling the more challenging cupola.
+Time-slot reservations are currently required during busy periods and automatically added when buying tickets.
+(Visitors with a Brunelleschi Pass to climb the dome, may enter the campanile freely without timeslot reservations any time within three days of climbing the cupola.)
+Although access to the campanile is usually included in all Duomo tickets, far fewer visitors climb the campanile than scale the more challenging cupola.

 More on the Duomo in Florence